 This person will communicate with the client about their expectations and feedback and then relay that information to the project team.
 This position can have different names depending on the organization, such as an “account manager” or even a “relationship manager.”

 Regardless of who fills that role, it’s important that they know how to communicate with clients successfully.

+What questions might you ask a client when starting a new project?
+It's important to carefully consider how to best communicate with your client right at the jumping-off point.
 Poor communication is one of the biggest reasons why projects fail, and that doesn’t just apply to communication within the project team — communication with your clients is just as (if not more) important.

 But, what do project managers need to know about how to communicate with a client successfully?
 Here are five tips to keep in mind.